edsu/inkdroid.org/_posts/2025-11-19-loud-bibframe.md

 The example from LIBRIS also illustrates how there are pressures for creating a local JSON-LD Context, because you can add other vocabularies, or even add your own local vocabularies to it.
 Perhaps one way forward here would be to agree on a shared BIBFRAME context for interoperability, and then add other contexts as needed using JSON-LD's [support for multiple contexts]?

-I also learned from Adrian Pohl that there was a [SWIB18 Workshop] focused on creating a JSON-LD Context for BIBFRAME data.
-So this is not a new idea.
+I also learned from Adrian Pohl that there was a [SWIB18 Workshop] focused on LOUD and JSON-LD (see also [these slides]).
+So this is not a new idea by any means.
 But perhaps it is an idea whose time has come since the inability to reliably work with BIBFRAME as JSON is a significant barrier to BIBFRAME becoming a viable replacement for MARC.

 [this post]: https://inkdroid.org/2024/02/14/publishing-jsonld/
 [SWIB]: https://forum.swib.org/t/swib25-lightning-talks/937